-- a) Accurate projection of student enrollment leads to efficient use of resources for academic planning.
+- a) Monitor's student enrollment for efficient use of resources for academic planning.
 Projections and faculty course loads are used as the structural basis for budget development.
-Errors in judgment in these areas lead to resource utilization problems including significant errors in the departmental budget. - b) Judgment errors in dealing with conflict resolution with staff, students, and faculty can negatively impact the academic success of students; create risk for the safety of the college community; cause labour relations issues (grievances, productivity, job satisfaction); impact the reputation of the academic programs; and possibly cause financial losses due to impact on enrollment.
+Errors in judgement in these areas leads to resource utilization problems including significant errors in the departmental budget. - b) Judgement errors in dealing with conflict resolution with staff, students, and faculty can negatively impact the academic success of students; create risk for the safety of the college community; cause labour relations issues (grievances, productivity, job satisfaction); impact the reputation of the academic programs; and possibly cause financial losses due to impact on enrollment.

-CONTACTS AND WORKING RELATIONSHIPS 6.
+6. CONTACTS AND WORKING RELATIONSHIPS